How to Convert an Invoice to Draft

 Limitations and Restrictions

-Converting an invoice to draft is a versatile feature but has some limitations:
+Converting an invoice to a draft is a versatile feature but has some limitations:

 1. Payment Status: Open invoices that have approved payments cannot be converted to a draft status.